DreamLab-AI/flowstate/README.md

 -   `requirements.txt`: Python dependencies.
 -   `Dockerfile`: Defines the GPU-enabled Docker image.
 -   `docker-compose.yml`: Defines services for easy development and deployment.

+## Current Limitations

+-   **Hand and Face Detection**: The current implementation uses placeholder (synthetic) data for hand and face keypoints.
+While the data structure is in place, the actual detection models are not yet integrated.
+-   **Motion Smoothing**: The temporal smoothing algorithm is a basic implementation.
+More advanced techniques like Kalman filtering could provide better results.
+-   **Single Person Analysis**: The analyzer is designed to track a single person and will only process the first person detected in a frame.

 ## Contributing